Tuesday, February 7, 2017

 Melody: Very much so, yes.
 I’ve been asked by many trans women after my surgery if I was now happy.
 The answer is not yet, but I have now given myself a shot at happiness that was not possible before.
 If all it took to be happy was to possess a vagina, all cisgender women would be happy.
 That isn’t the case.
 The race did not end on that operating table.
 It began and I now feel comfortable enough in my skin to run it to my greatest potential.

-Monika: Melody, it was a pleasure to interview you.
-Thanks a lot!
+Monika: Melody, it has been an absolute pleasure to interview you.
+Thank you so much!

 Melody: Thank you!